 Critical blood shortage is most prolonged in recent history

 Your community blood supply is experiencing its most prolonged period of a critical shortage in recent history.
-All blood types are needed, desperately, from all eligible blood donors.
-Hospital patients are in jeopardy of not receiving the transfusions they require and hospital executives are monitoring day-to-day their ability to provide a full scope of services, based on the day’s blood inventory.
+All blood types are needed, urgently, from all eligible blood donors.
+Hospital patients could be in jeopardy of not receiving the transfusions they require.

 What does the antibody test result mean?

 The test is an indicator of someone’s exposure to coronavirus, but is not an indicator of immunity to COVID-19.
-When truly positive, but false positives can also occur, the test indicates it is likely you had COVID-19, even if you did not show symptoms.
-A truly negative test, and again, false negatives can occur, means it is unlikely you have had the COVID-19 infection.
+When truly positive, though false positives can also occur, the test indicates it is likely you had COVID-19, even if you did not show symptoms.
+A truly negative test, again, false negatives can occur means it is unlikely you have had the COVID-19 infection.

 This is not a COVID-19 test.

 If you are feeling ill, do not attempt to give blood.
 Blood donors are required to feel healthy and well at the time of donation.
 If you do not feel well, please contact your health care provider.